Q-lyrx/Barber-Therapy-Website-front-end/replit.md

 ## System Architecture

-The application is now configured as a frontend-only static website:
+The application is fully configured as a static website with no backend dependencies:

-### Frontend Architecture
-- **Framework**: React 18 with TypeScript
-- **Routing**: Wouter for lightweight client-side routing
-- **UI Components**: shadcn/ui component library built on Radix UI primitives
-- **Styling**: Tailwind CSS with custom brand colors and design system
-- **State Management**: TanStack Query for server state management
-- **Build Tool**: Vite for fast development and optimized builds

 ### Frontend Architecture (Static)
 - **Framework**: React 18 with TypeScript